-Final Words: When contrasted with those I observed in June 2016, in June 2003 there was a greater liveliness among the Pryor Mountain mustangs.
-I believe that their subdued behavior has to do with two factors: (1) the USFS fence as an enormous impediment to their former more wide-ranging lifestyle and (2) the intensive darting of the wild mares with PZP, a substance made of pigs’ ovaries that coats the eggs of mares (Downer 2016).
-Both (1) and (2) are major steps toward domesticating these wild horses and, as such, legally conflict with the core intention of the WFHBA.
+Final Words: In contrast to my recent observations of June, 2016, in June, 2003 there was a greater liveliness among the Pryor Mountain mustangs.
+I believe that, among other factors, the Pryor mustangs’ current subdued behavior has much to do with: (1) the USFS fence that is an enormous impediment to their former, more wide-ranging lifestyle; and (2) the intensive darting of the wild mares with PZP, a substance made of pigs’ ovaries that coats the eggs of mares (Ransom et al., 2013; Devlin, 2015; Downer, 2016).
+Both (1) and (2) are major steps toward the domestication of these wild horses and, as such, legally conflict with the core intention of the Wild Free-Roaming Horses and Burros Act of 1971, which is still much supported by the general public of the United States.

 The unanimously passed WFHBA clearly states that in and around their legal areas, wild horses and burros are to be allowed to integrate into the public lands ecosystem like wildlife, not be domesticated and that they are to maintain their “free-roaming” lifestyles!
-Concordant with this, the WFHBA also states that they are to be treated with “minimum feasible management” (Section 3 a).
-I believe that the WFHBA is being seriously violated in the PMWHR and that this violation follows the same pattern as the “broken treaties” by which the U.S. government betrayed Native American rights and legally designated homelands, disrespectfully allowing their occupation and despoliation by miners, ranchers, farmers, etc. (see Brown, 2009).
-It is crucial that we learn important lessons from past history, including mistakes.
+Concordant with this, the WFHBA also states that these equids are to be treated with “minimum feasible management” (Section 3 a).
+I believe that the WFHBA is being seriously violated in the PMWHR and that this violation follows the same pattern as the “broken treaties” by which the U.S. government betrayed Native American rights and legally designated homelands, disrespectfully allowing their occupation and despoliation by miners, ranchers, farmers, and other exploiters and disrupters of the natural world (see Brown, 2009).
+It is crucial that we learn important lessons from past history, including mistakes!

 It is of vital importance that the precious Pryor Mountain herd be rescued through a sound Reserve Design approach to their conservation and management.
 Those of us who still appreciate and care for these and other wild horses in the wild must answer the higher summons to restore the true intent of the Wild Free-Roaming Horses and Burros Act and to reinstate justice to the wild horses and wild burros and their unique wild-horse/burro-containing ecosystems.
 For here they play a uniquely vital and life-enhancing role.

-Bibliography: Brown, D. 2009.
+Were BLM-USDI and USFS-USDA sincere about preserving and protecting, as well as “managing” those relatively few remaining wild horses and burros in the United States, they would give Reserve Design serious consideration.
+These officials would recognized it as an honest solution that benefits the entire General Public and in a way very married to their Quality of Life.
+Surely where there is a will there is a way, as the old saying goes, and often in addition to the BLM and Forest Service lands where the wild horses have a legal right, there exist additional lands that can be made available to the wild horses in order to provide complete and viable habitats for truly long-term viable, ecologically well-adapted and naturally self-stabilizing populations, or herds by exercising Sections 4 and 6 of the WFHBA.

+Bibliography: Animal Welfare Institute.
+2008.
+Response to GAO’s Report, page 23.
+(Author has copy.)

+Animal Welfare Institute.
+2007.
+Managing for Extinction, page 22.
+Washington, D.C.
+Brown, Dee.
+2009.
 Bury My Heart at Wounded Knee.
 Fall River Press, New York, orig. publ.
 1970.

 Brownell, J. 1999.
 Horse Distribution in the Pryor Mountain Region Preceding Creation of the PMWHR.
 BLM: Admin.
 Record for Environmental Assessment MT-C010-2009-35 (1999).